thiagobrasileiro/thiagobrasileiro/README.md

 I'm a systems development technician!

-I've been working and studying technology since 2025, and during this time I worked with diverse types of projects like web programming, app programming and sistens progamming
+I've been working and studying technology since 2025, and during this time I worked with diverse types of projects like web programming, app programming and systens progamming